 Entamoeba histolytica is an enteric protozoan parasite with worldwide distribution.
 It is responsible for amoebic dysentery (bloody diarrhea) and invasive extraintestinal amebiasis (such as liver abscess, peritonitis, pleuropulmonary abscess).
-Other species of Entamoeba-E.hartmanii, E.coli and E.dispar does not cause diseases but their trophozoite is difficult to distinguish from those of E.histolytica by light microscopy.
+Other species of Entamoeba; Entamoeba hartmanii, Entamoeba coli, and Entamoeba dispar do not cause diseases but their trophozoite is difficult to distinguish from those of E.histolytica by light microscopy.

 - Ent: Enterocytes (a cell of the intestinal lining);

 As this protozoan parasite lyse the cells of intestinal tract; there will be bleeding; so the stool contains blood and mucus (amoebic dysentry).

 Infective form: Mature quadrinucleate cyst; it is spherical in shape with refractile wall